How Rich Is Joe Biden?

-However, Biden’s upper-middle-class struggles from his time in office are likely a distant memory now that he has been earning more than $200,000 a pop for some of his speaking engagements.
-But over half of the $15 million that the Bidens pulled down in 2017-2018 can be attributed to the deal they signed with Flatiron Books for two nonfiction works by Biden and a third co-written with his wife.
-The deal was reportedly worth $8 million, and the Bidens announced afterward that they were purchasing a six-bedroom vacation home in Delaware that same year.
+However, Biden’s upper-middle-class struggles from his time in office likely became a distant memory after he began earning more than $200,000 a pop for some of his speaking engagements.
+Much of the post-vice presidential income the Bidens pulled down in 2017-18 can be attributed to the deal they signed with Flatiron Books for two nonfiction works by Biden and a third co-written with his wife.
+The deal reportedly was worth $8 million.

 Joe Biden’s Background

-Joe Biden’s long career in public service has seen him committing almost his entire life to politics.
-Biden was initially born in the blue-collar Pennsylvania town of Scranton but moved to Delaware at age 11.
-From there, Biden’s career path only briefly detoured from politics — he was a defense attorney in Wilmington, Delaware, for two years in the late 1960s — before he served on the New Castle County Council from 1970-1972.
-His election to the Senate at age 29 made him the fifth-youngest person ever to serve in the body.
-From there, he won reelection six times and ultimately became Delaware’s longest-serving senator before leaving to become vice president in 2009.
+Joe Biden has committed almost his entire adult life to politics.
+Biden was born in blue-collar Scranton, Pennsylvania, but moved to Delaware at age 11.
+He graduated from the University of Delaware in 1965 and Syracuse University College of Law in 1968 and then opened his law practice back home in Wilmington, Delaware, but politics awaited.
+He served on the New Castle County Council from 1970-72.
+His election to the Senate at age 29 made him the fifth-youngest person ever to serve in the body at that time.
+He won re-election six times and ultimately became Delaware’s longest-serving senator before leaving to become vice president in 2009.

-Biden’s long and storied Senate career subsequently saw him intersecting with a number of major events from American history, including serving as the chair of the Senate Judiciary Committee during the controversial Clarence Thomas confirmation hearing and introducing the Violence Against Women Act in 1990.
+During his long Senate career, Biden served as the chair of the Senate Judiciary Committee during the controversial Clarence Thomas U.S. Supreme Court confirmation hearing and introduced the Violence Against Women Act in 1990.
 Biden also ran for president twice.
 His campaign for the 1988 nomination would be derailed over allegations of plagiarizing a speech and making false claims about his academic record.
-Biden made another attempt 20 years later in 2008, and while he again failed to secure the nomination, he wound up making the ticket as the vice presidential candidate under Obama and serving two terms in the White House.
+Biden made another attempt 20 years later in 2008, and while he again failed to secure the nomination, he wound up making the ticket as the vice-presidential candidate under Obama and serving two terms in the White House.

 Biden’s life has been marked by great tragedy.
-Mere weeks after his election to the Senate in 1972, his wife, Neilia, and daughter, Naomi, were killed in a car accident that also seriously injured his sons, Hunter and Beau.
-Decades later, Beau Biden — a veteran of the Iraq War and the attorney general of Delaware — was diagnosed with brain cancer that would ultimately take his life in 2015 at age 46.
+Mere weeks after his election to the Senate in 1972, his first wife, Neilia, and daughter, Naomi, were killed in a car accident that also seriously injured his sons, Hunter and Beau.
+Decades later, Beau Biden — a veteran of the Iraq War and the attorney general of Delaware — was diagnosed with brain cancer.
+He died in 2015 at age 46.